Sponsorship and Judging

 - All participating students can receive place award ribbons and a Give Wildlife a Chance certificate (refer to Contest Awards section).

-- All contest entries must adhere to the contest theme: Everyone Can Be a Citizen Scientist!
+- All contest entries must adhere to the contest theme: Every Species Matters!

-- Attach a copy of the 23rd Annual Give Wildlife a Chance Poster Contest Entry Form to the back of each poster with tape.
+- Attach a copy of the 27th Annual Give Wildlife a Chance Poster Contest entry form to the back of each poster with tape.

 - Please DO NOT use glue or staples.